Lena2309/pinpad_screenlock_plugin/README.md

 ## Future work

-* When launching KOReader (on a jailbroken kindle), PIN Pad does not appear right away, leaving the possibility to deactivate or reset the lock.
+* Currently no idea, do not hesitate to bring up issues !

 **Note:** I do not know when I'll be implementing these features.
 Also, my work could probably be optimized so I'm open to any new ideas and remarks.